dtolnay/semver-trick/README.md

 ## Illustrative example

 The Rust library ecosystem has a history of traumatic library upgrades.
-The upgrade of [`libc`] from 0.1 to 0.2 is known as the "libcpocalypse".
+The upgrade of [`libc`] from 0.1 to 0.2 in 2015 was known as the "libcpocalypse".
 Another frequent culprit was pre-1.0 [Serde], with the upgrades from 0.7 to 0.8 to 0.9 to 1.0 requiring ecosystem-wide effort.

 [`libc`]: https://crates.io/crates/libc
 [Serde]: https://serde.rs/